Love it or despise it, OSB is here to stay. But how well suited is OSB for flooring or subflooring? Are there any better options available?

 Myth: Plywood is stronger than OSB

 Truth: Yes and no. For flooring applications, this is most likely true.
 OSB has excellent shear strength; that's why OSB is used for wooden I-beam joists.
-Yet shear is not an issue with flooring.
+Shear is not an issue with flooring.
 OSB deflects more than plywood, which is a big reason why tile contractors unequivocally say that OSB should not be used under tile.
-OSB deflects 10% more than plywood under foot.
+OSB deflects 10% more than plywood underfoot.

 Myth: OSB is responsible for thinning out our forests and is not considered "green."

 Truth: OSB uses smaller-diameter, faster-growing wood such as aspen poplar, southern yellow pine, and mixed hardwoods.
 In some instances, the waste bark is used as an energy source in the manufacture of OSB.

 Myth: OSB instantly falls apart when it comes in contact with moisture